jrobeson/peer-to-peer-rentals/README.md

 ## Error Handling

-We use a global Express error handler that checks if the thrown error is an instance of HttpError.
+A global Express error handler that checks if the thrown error is an instance of HttpError.
 If so, we return the associated statusCode and message.
-Otherwise, we return a generic 500 Internal Server Error.
+Otherwise, a generic 500 Internal Server Error is returned.

 - Not found (404)
 - Missing fields (400)